Short-term opportunities and risks

 We try to prevent unscheduled plant shutdowns by adhering to high technical standards and continuously improving our plants.
 We reduce the effects of unscheduled shutdowns through diversification within our global production Verbund.

-We minimize procurement risks through our broad portfolio, global purchasing activities and the purchase of additional quantities of raw materials on spot markets.
+We minimize procurement risks through our broad portfolio, global purchasing activities and the purchase of raw materials on spot markets, as well.
 If possible, we avoid procuring raw materials from a single supplier.
-When this cannot be avoided, we try to foster competition or we knowingly enter into this relationship and assess the consequences of potential non-delivery.
-We continuously monitor the credit risk of important business partners, both customers as well as suppliers.
+When this cannot be avoided, we try to foster competition or we knowingly enter into this relationship and assess the consequences of potential nondelivery.
+We continuously monitor the credit risk of important business partners.

 Information technology risks